 Type 2 diabetes has become an epidemic in China.
-(The Chinese diet, even today, is not very rich in sugars.
+(The Chinese diet, even today, is not very rich in sugars.)

 - Diabetes type 2 patients rose from about 20 million in 2000 to about 110 million in 2015, and a forecast of 150 million in 2040.
 By 1980, type 2 diabetes in China was an uncommon disease.

-- The leading cause is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet combined with a stressful lifestyle.
+The leading cause of T2D is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet combined with a stressful lifestyle.

-- Fifteen years is too short to allow for genetic & lifestyle changes; the most notable dietary change in the period under consideration is a dramatic consumption increase in meat, dairy, pastries, and fast-food.
-Chinese cuisine is based mainly on frying; the switch to cheaply refined oils have turned them into trans fats.
+- The most notable dietary change in the period under consideration is a dramatic consumption increase in meat, dairy, pastries, and fast food.
+Chinese cuisine is based mainly on frying; switching to cheaply refined oils has turned them into trans fats.